Book today and get 5% discount off the tour price. Find out more

 This afternoon on our budget African safari you can embark on a sunset boat cruise along the Okavango River (own account), or relax at the lodge in the rural Caprivi area.

-Today we travel further east, making our way along the Caprivi Strip to our next riverside lodge.
+Today we travel further east, making our way along the Caprivi Strip and cross into Botswana, travelling to the edge of the Delta.
+Here we board a boat to transfer to Pepere Island, our base for the next couple of days.

 Our overnight lodge is set beside the Kwando River in a game-rich part of Namibia.
 In the late afternoon, you can join an optional game drive (own expense), going in search of a variety of animals and birds in the bush.